lyteword/chspurgeon-tod/volume-7/psalm-144.md

 **Verse 1.**

-1\.Two things needful in our holy war—strength and skill; for the hands and the fingers, for the difficult and the delicate.
+1\.
+Two things needful in our holy war—strength and skill; for the hands and the fingers, for the difficult and the delicate.

-2\.In what way God supplies us with both.
+2\.
+In what way God supplies us with both.
 He is the one, and teaches the other.
 Impartation and Instruction.
 The teaching comes by illumination, experience, distinct guidance.

 **Verse 1.** Things not to be forgotten by the Christian Soldier.

-1\.The true source of his strength: "The Lord my strength."
+1\.
+The true source of his strength: "The Lord my strength."
 If remembered,

 a) He will not be found trusting in self.